nathanielbd/blog/_posts/2019-11-20-getting-started-with-react-native.md

 You now have Node on your computer!
 The last thing you need to do get the Expo CLI is run ``npm install -g expo-cli``.

 For the next walkthough, you'll need to have a blank project.
 If you chose Snack, you'll start with blank project.
 For the Expo CLI, it isn't much harder as you simply run ``expo init``.

+After that, you can run ``expo start`` to test the app in your browser or phone.